Need Help? Just Ask.

 We use our expert knowledge and 30 years’ experience to give you the voice you need.
 We use non-legal language and provide practical and impartial advice through every stage of the process!

-Car parking accidents * can frequently occur in a car park and usually can be attributed to negligence of the driver who caused the accident.
-Highly congested car parks and busy streets can all increase the risk of an accident and a car parking accident claim *.
-If a vehicle abruptly drives out of a parking space without observation and collides with your car, if it is proven that the accident was caused by the other driver, you may be able to pursue a legal remedy *.
+Car parking accidents* can frequently occur in a car park and usually can be attributed to negligence of the driver who caused the accident.
+Highly congested car parks and busy streets can all increase the risk of an accident and a car parking accident claim*.Tell Us About Your Case

 Within the grounds of a car park, drivers in the traffic lane have right of way.
 This means that a driver who pulls out of a spot and collides with a vehicle is usually the negligent party.